emacsmirror/hotdesk/README.md

 (hotdesk-mode 1)
 ```

-Now the mode can retain independent per frame buffer lists using labels.
+Now the mode can retain an independent buffer list per label.

 ## Usage

 ### 1. Labelling frames

 Labelling a frame enables it to participate in `hotdesk`, and is the only
-configuration requirement for the mode to work.
-You can interactively manage
+requirement for the mode to work.

+Once a frame is labelled, the buffer list associated with that label is used by
+the frame.
+Changing the label switches to a different buffer list, and removing
+the label reverts to Emacs standard buffer list.

-the current frame's label with:
+You can interactively manage the current frame's label with:

  * `C-c C-d ?` show the current frame's label
  * `C-c C-d !` set the current frame's label